cronn/k6-scenario-builder/README.md

 ### Create a scenario configuration

 For creating a new set of scenarios, consisting of one or more scenarios create a new instance of the `ScenarioSetBuilder` class.
 Individual scenarios can be added with `addScenario`, `addShortScenario` or `addDefaultScenario` to the current scenario list.
-A full set of scenarios can be added using `defaultScript` or `shortDefaultScript`.
+A full set of scenarios can be added using `defaultScenarioSet` or `shortDefaultScenarioSet`.

 To create a single scenario which can be passed to `addScenario` use the builder for your desired executor type.
 These builders can be accessed by the `ScenarioBuilderProvider`.
 Currently, only the `ConstantVUsScenario`, `RampingVUsScenario` and `ConstantArrivalRateScenario` are implemented!

-To create a scenario with one of these builders you need to describe your scenario as a `ScenarioExecutable`, which currently only contains a reference to function which shall be executed by the scenario and a toggle whether a browser is necessary or not (optional, default is `false`).
+To create a scenario with one of these builders you need to describe your scenario as a `ScenarioExecutable`, which currently only contains a reference to the function which shall be executed by the scenario and a toggle whether a browser is necessary or not (optional, default is `false`).

 Example: